itruffat/VBW/README.md

 building on top of it, Python "wrappers" can access VBS functionality without having to interpret or abstract anything of their own.

-This is focused on helping beginners and people that don't want to learn the ropes behind VB, but want to work and access some of its features.
+Focused on helping beginners and people that don't want to learn the ropes behind VB, but want to work and access some of its features.
 Just writing a few snippets of it (possible obtained online) and keep on working on Python.